SushiiREZZ/Color-Bot/README.md

 # Usage
 1. Download the latest version, you can find it at Reales(es).
 2. Run the exe file and click the `Enable` button to enable the triggerbot.
+3. to open the program you need [WinRAR](https://www.win-rar.com/start.html?&L=1)
-3. Passwort on my Discord: @sushiirez
+4. Passwort on my Discord: @sushiirez

 <details>
   <summary><h3>Valorant Settings:</h3></summary>